sparkflows/sparkflows-docs/docs/quick-start/02-create-workflow.rst

-Step 4 : Create New Workflow
+Step 4 : Create a Workflow
 ------------

-In this tutorial we would build an ETL Workflow.
+In this step we would create a new Workflow.

 We would take the transaction dataset, clean it and then join it with other dimensional datasets.